Apple buys startup focused on lenses for AR glasses

 Akonia said its display technology allows for "thin, transparent smart glass lenses that display vibrant, full-colour, wide field-of-view images."
 The firm has a portfolio of more than 200 patents related to holographic systems and materials, according to its website.

 Akonia also said it raised US$11.6 million in seed funding in 2012 and was seeking additional funding.
-It was unclear whether that funding ever materialized or who the firm's investors were.
+It was unclear whether that funding ever materialised or who the firm's investors were.

 The purchase price and date of the acquisition could not be learned, though one executive in the augmented reality industry said the Akonia team had become "very quiet" over the past six months, implying that the deal may have happened in the first half of 2018.